Frequently Asked Questions

 If I don't receive financial aid, do I have to submit a Financial Aid Summary?

-If you do not receive financial aid from USC in the form of grants, scholarships, loans, or work-study, you will not be able to download a Financial Aid Summary from OASIS.
+If you do not receive financial aid from USC in the form of grants, scholarships, loans, or work-study, OR if you only receive merit-based scholarships, you will not be able to download a Financial Aid Summary from OASIS.
 However, you will not be able to submit the Continuing Student Scholarship application if you do not upload a document to the Financial Aid Summary tab.
-If you do not receive financial aid from USC, please type "I do not receive financial aid from USC" into a Microsoft Word document and upload this to your application.
+If you do not receive financial aid from USC, please type "I do not receive financial aid from USC" into a Microsoft Word document, click "Save As," and select "PDF (*.pdf)" in the "Save as type" drop down beneath the file name.
+We would prefer the file to be saved in a PDF format, but we will accept the file in a Microsoft Word format if you are unable to save it as a PDF file.
+Upload this file to your application.

 What should be on my resume?

 Feel free to use a resume that you may have used for other types of awards or academic purposes.
 If using a job resume, be sure to add some information about your extracurricular activities, volunteer experiences, and academic achievements (if you haven't already done so).
 Your resume should present a clear picture of your general involvements in college so far.
+If you are a freshman, we understand that you haven't spent much time in college yet, so please feel free to include information about your involvement and academic achievements in high school.
 A helpful guide to resume writing published by the USC Career Center can be found here.

 What is the Online Recommendation Document?